phelipetls/blog/content/posts/making-vim-understand-typescript-path-mapping/index.md

 ```

 You'll notice the `find_file` usage, which is just wrapper around `findfile`
-that returns `nil` if it doesn't find any:
+that returns `nil` if it doesn't find one (empty strings are not falsy in Lua):

 ```lua
 local function find_file(fname, path)